Technologies, Models, Analyses, and Visualizations

 - Graphs as models for representation of provenance and transmission of information

 - Graphs as models for historical data and information, above and beyond social network analysis

-Prof. Dr. Tara Andrews (University of Vienna)
+- Prof. Dr. Tara Andrews (University of Vienna)

-Franziska Diehr (Prussian Heritage Foundation, Berlin)
+- Franziska Diehr (Freie Universität Berlin)

-Dr. Thomas Efer (University of Leipzig)
+- Dr. Thomas Efer (University of Leipzig)

-Drs.
-Joris van Zundert (Huygens Institute for the History of the Netherlands, Amsterdam)
+- Drs.
+Joris van Zundert (Huygens Institute, Amsterdam)